tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     'Q6GZX4'

 .. note:: There is a difference between the ``groups()`` and the ``group()``
-          method.
+          methods.
 The former returns a tuple containing all the groups defined in the regular expression.
 The latter takes an integer as input and returns a specific group.
 However, confusingly ``group(0)`` returns everything matched by the regular expression and ``group(1)``